 Click on a care service in the search list to see more detailed information and inspection reports.
 You can use these to help you decide which service will offer you the best care.

 We give an overview for each service, which shows what we found when we asked five key questions: is the service safe, is it effective, is it caring, is it responsive to people's needs and is it well-led?
 Click the chapter headings to read our latest findings on each question.

 You can also download the full inspection reports (past and present) as PDF files from the bottom of the page.
 Reports published by the health and social care regulators before CQC are available on request.
 You can find our details on the Contact us page.

-Each care service page has a form, like the one pictured here, that you can use to tell us about both positive and negative experiences of the service.
-To open the form, click the 'Share your experience' link at the top of the page.
+From each care service page, there is a link to a form that you can use to tell us about both positive and negative experiences of the service.
+The link says 'Give feedback on care at this service'.

 All of the information we receive will be added to the records we have for each care service.
 We can use this information to help decide where to inspect next, and what to look at when we do.
 When we receive information about a concern for someone's safety, we treat it as urgent.